deargle/deargle.github.io/_posts/2016-10-24-I-received-a-blackmail-letter.md

 I haven't looked too closely at other letters that have been sent in to me to note more differences.

-> My name is SwiftDog~15 and I know about the secret you are keeping from your wife and from everyone else.
+> My name is SwiftDog~[redacted] and I know about the secret you are keeping from your wife and from everyone else.
 More importantly, I have _evidence_ of what you have been hiding.
 I won't go into the specifics here in case your wife intercepts this, but you know what I am talking about.

 > You don't know me personally and nobody hired me to look into you.
 Nor did I go out looking to burn you.
 It is just your bad luck that I stumbled across your misadventures while working a job around [nearby place].
 I then put in more time than I probably should have [note: "looking into your life" has been removed.].
 Frankly, I am ready to forget all about you and [wife name!] and let you get on with your life.
 So I am going to give you two options that will accomplish that very thing.
 Those two options are either [note: "to" has been dropped here] ignore this letter, or simply pay me $3,800 [or whatever other varying amount.]